BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 # Challenges

 - Have yet to get an example application running over the UERANSIM and using the free5gc core.
-- Using the test files provided in free5gc to see how they get N3IWF-based applications working and how they trigger scenraios like handoff, UE simulation, etc.
-- Looking into other configurations in the free5gc core `smfcfg.conf`, `uerouting.yaml`.

 # References